-First, a common sense warning: Do not, under any circumstances, use hair color intended for humans on your pets.
-The chemicals in the hair color could be toxic to your pet.
+Do not under any circumstances use hair color intended for humans on your pets.
+The chemicals in the hair color are toxic, and an animal's first instinct is to lick off anything foreign they come in contact with.
 Also, the pH level of your pet's skin is very different from a human's, and your pet could have an adverse reaction.
 Really, don't do it.

-There are also all sorts of semipermanent dyes on the market specifically made for pets, like these gels that come in all sorts of bright, fun colors.
+Dyes for pets: There are also all sorts of semi-permanent dyes on the market specifically made for pets, like these gels that come in all sorts of bright, fun colors.

 But even if there is a safe way to color your pet's hair, is it a good idea?
 Probably not.
-When Alessandra Ambrosio was spotted with her cute Bichon Frise dyed pink and purple, the animals rights group PETA was not pleased.
+When Alessandra Ambrosio was spotted with her cute Bichon Frise dyed pink and purple a couple years back, the animals rights group PETA was not pleased.

 "What most people don’t know is that dyeing a companion animal’s fur can cause the animal stress and can lead to complications or allergic reactions that endanger the animal’s health," PETA's statement against dyeing animals.
 "Our dogs and cats love us regardless of how we look; why not extend the same kindness to them?"